den-materials/create-an-issue-project3/readme.md

 ## Exercise

 #### Requirements
-- Cocktail Compass will be reviewing Bystander Buddy.
-Bystander Buddy wil be reviewing Foodee Foodee Truck Truck.
-Foodee Foodee Truck Truck will be reviewing Fish Happens.
-Fish Happens will be reviewing Cocktail Compass.
+- Yokel will be reviewing Anima.
+Anima wil be reviewing Color Psychology.
+Color Psychology will be reviewing Dine/Grub.
+Dine/Grub will be reviewing Yokel.
 - For the group you're reviewing do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)